-MANCHESTER, England -- Three thoughts from the 2-2 draw between Manchester City and Tottenham on Saturday in the Premier League.
+MANCHESTER, England -- Three quick thoughts from the 1-1 Premier League draw between Manchester City and Liverpool at the Etihad Stadium on Sunday.

 1. Liverpool maintain unbeaten record against the best

 The reality is that at the end of a breathless game that was both brilliant and flawed, very little had changed.
 Manchester City stayed third and Liverpool fourth, neither in any danger of catching Chelsea.
 Jurgen Klopp's charges remain the team the best cannot beat, extending their unbeaten...

 LONDON -- Three thoughts on Tottenham's 2-1 win vs. Southampton in the Premier League.

 1. Ten in a row for Tottenham at home

 Can Tottenham cope without Harry Kane?
 On this evidence, they can, but it was a little too close for comfort against Southampton as they extended their winning run at home to 10 Premier League matches with a 2-1 victory.